-So usually the workflow is that you select a framework or you select one of the skills that Jarvis collaborates with you on, and then you have to tell it something about what it is that you want.
+So usually the workflow is that you select a framework or you select one of the skills that Jasper collaborates with you on, and then you have to tell it something about what it is that you want.
 What's your business about and what is a description of what you might like.

-These steps refer to the Jarvis Demo Video I added near the top of this article.
+These steps refer to the Jasper Demo Video I added near the top of this article.
 The basic plans are enough for what we are talking about in this episode, which is to create really compelling podcast introduction and microcopy for a number of different used cases.

 Maybe the best way to just give a brief overview before we actually try something, is to look at all the templates that are available.
 These are the skills that I just mentioned.
 There's a ton of them and you can sort of favorite the ones that are most important to you.
 So I'll just go through some of the ones that we have found very good use for, especially for podcasting.

 The AIDA framework is something that we're going to demo in this particular video.
 That's the oldest marketing framework in the world.

 AIDA stands for attention, interest, desire, and action.
 We use this all the time to create ads, to create copy, to create intros.
 It's really a pretty good framework for copywriting, which is that you first grab the audience's attention through a question or something that sort of grabs them.
 Then you build some interest and desire to basically follow through with what your call to action is.
 Your call to action could be listen to the rest of this episode, watch the video, or subscribe to my YouTube channel.
 So, any business might have a call to action that's appropriate to what their strategy is.

 The next framework is called the PAS framework.
 That stands for problem agitates solution.
 It's just another sort of way of basically stating something and then offering a solution for it.
 That's often a good way to introduce a topic.